lhanson/timneh/README.md

 The database is initialized by platform-specific scripts activated by Spring Boot profiles.
 See the Spring Boot [database initialization docs](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html#howto-initialize-a-database-using-spring-jdbc) for details.

+## Authentication

+Timneh uses [JSON Web Tokens](https://jwt.io/) for stateless client authentication.
+The only database lookup required is upon initial authentication, subsequent state is stored in the token itself, which is presented upon each client request and validated by the server.

+A client makes an initial request to `/login` using [HTTP Basic Authentication](https://tools.ietf.org/html/rfc2617).
+Upon successful authentication, the server will return the token in the body of the response.
+Subsequent client requests include an `Authorization` header using the `Bearer` schema:

+    Authorization: Bearer <token>

+## API

+Here's a brief listing of the API endpoints available, and some `curl` examples to invoke them:

+    * POST /login (see above)
+      curl -u user:password localhost/login

+    * GET /discussions
+      curl --header "Authorization: Bearer [TOKEN]" localhost/discussions/1

+    * POST /discussions
+      curl --header "Authorization: Bearer [TOKEN]" -X POST -H "Content-Type: application/json" -d 'NEW TOPIC' localhost/discussions

+    * GET /comments (for discussion 1)
+      curl --header "Authorization: Bearer [TOKEN]" localhost/comments/1

+    * POST /comments (for dicussion 1)
+      curl --header "Authorization: Bearer [TOKEN]" -X POST -H "Content-Type: application/json" -d 'First post...' localhost/comments/1